Small Class Sizes

 Each year, Wilkinson School offers new classes to expose the students to different fields of study.
 Gardening, etiquette, ecology, world studies, and specialized arts and crafts are some of the classes that have been offered in the last few years.
 Wilkinson School has stayed committed to evolving with the changes and demands of a rapidly developing world.
 Finally, every year the school invites parents, professionals, and performers to host assemblies or classroom lectures.
 With an openness to tapping into any available resource, the school has found some of the greatest opportunities close at hand or connected to a rich and empowered community.

 We offer a unique model of learning that utilizes an educational methodology crafted to reach students through various modalities in different settings each school day.
 Through what we have coined Tiered Learning, a student will experience three tiers of learning in their academic school day.
 The first tier is the student’s participation in a vibrant multi-grade classroom.
 The second tier incorporates small daily groups, such as reading and math groups, in which each student works with others who are at their academic level, whether accelerated, at grade level, or as a remedial learner.
 The third tier is one-on-one sessions that provide intensive, personalized tutoring that give students individualized attention and relationship-driven opportunities for learning.
 The tiered learning approach offers a three-dimensional educational experience where students are valued as unique individuals, capable team members, and a vital part of the community.

 The Power of Three

 At Wilkinson School, we are dedicated to leading each student through these early formative years.
 We believe that there is an important triangle in every student’s life: the student, the parents/family, and the school.
-Parents of our students are asked to check in regularly with teachers and the Head of School in order to get to the heart of any issue that may arise in the child’s school life.
+Parents of our students are asked to check in regularly with teachers in order to get to the heart of any issue that may arise in the child’s school life.
 Through working collaboratively and keeping communication lines open, we are better able to shepherd students through the challenges and achievements of childhood.